-Policy Statement on Interprofessional Learning
+Policy Statement on Interprofessional Health Education

-Students in the Faculties of Dentistry, Health Professions and Medicine participate in interprofessional modules to discuss contemporary health and health care issues.
-The interprofessional modules are part of the curricula of individual programs.
+Students in the Faculties of Dentistry, Health Professions and Medicine are required to participate in interprofessional health education activities.
+These activities, together with specific program requirements, are currently evolving and in transition and are integrated into the curricula of individual programs.
 Participation is mandatory.
-The objectives of these modules are to:
+The objective of interprofessional education in the Faculty of Dentistry are to:

-- Learn and develop skills and strategies for working effectively to address complex problems and issues with other professionals, colleagues and clients/consumers/patients. - Develop an awareness of, and respect for, the expertise, roles and values of other professionals, colleagues and clients/consumers/ patients.
+- Learn and develop skills and strategies for working effectively to address complex problems and issues with other professionals, colleagues and clients/consumers/patients; and - Develop an awareness of, and respect for, the expertise, roles and values of other professionals, colleagues and clients/consumers/ patients.